 The Prado, along with the Reina Sofía Museum, and the Thyssen-Bornemisza Museum is part of the Golden Triangle of Art in Madrid.
 The Prado focuses on pre-20th century art, and includes with works from artists like Goya, El Greco, Rubens, among many others.
 If I were to go to The Prado on my own I’d skim through the descriptions and I wouldn’t understand what I was seeing.
-With Context Tours I’d be getting a tour led by an Art Historian.
+With Context Tours I got a tour led by an Art Historian.
 Plus each tour has a maximum of 6 people, which means you get a very personalized tour experience.

 As it turned out (and very lucky for me) the other people who were supposed to be on my tour didn’t show up, which meant I got a private tour of The Prado.
 My guide Barbara was fantastic, and the tour started well before we got inside the The Prado.
 The tour doesn’t cover every piece of art or every room in The Prado.
 This museum is massive, and seeing every piece of art in depth would probably take weeks.
 That said we got to see some of the highlights of The Prado, as well as several art pieces and artists I’d knew nothing about.